 Grades: Maintenance D, Privacy B+, Style B+, Strength B-

-Wrought iron provides a classical look that goes well with brick, stone, and concrete.
+Wrought iron provides a classic look that goes well with brick, stone, and concrete.
 It’s one of the few styles used both by homeowners and by owners of commercial properties.
-The drawbacks of iron fences is that they are difficult to install, and the materials are very expensive.
+The drawbacks of iron fences are that they are difficult to install, and the materials are very expensive.
 Also, being iron, it will eventually begin to rust.
 This means scraping the fence with a wire brush and repainting it to keep up its appearance and durability.
 An aluminum or ornamental steel fence would be a more budget-friendly option.

 Grades: Maintenance C, Privacy B, Style A, Strength A-

 Chain link is one of the most common fences around, for the simple reason that chain link is one of the cheapest and quickest types of fence to install.
 But, as the saying goes, you get what you pay for: Chain link fences are much more likely to bend and warp with age, provide little privacy or security, are prone to rust, and look pretty terrible when put next to other kinds of fencing.
 (Aren’t those enough reasons to stay away?)
 Most customers we deal with in the St. Louis area end up trading in their older chain link fences for newer vinyl or aluminum fencing.

 Grades: Maintenance D-, Privacy D, Style C-, Strength C

 Maintenance-free fencing, or fencing that is low maintenance, provides several benefits.
 While each kind of material has its own strengths and uses, all maintenance free materials share the following benefits in common:

 - Installs quicker and easier than traditional fencing.